tazzuu/radarr-import-list-guide/README.md

 NOTE: if there are duplicate entries in your IMDB .csv file it does not matter as long as the "Position" column is unique and sequential numerical for each row; Trakt will de-duplicate your imported movies

+To find more IMDB Lists to Export and Import to Trakt, use Google and search for e.g. "site:imdb.com/list batman" since IMDB does not have a way to directly search for Lists from their own webpage

 ## Import from a Custom List with mdblist

 If you want to import items from a custom made Movie list that can also automatically update itself, then you want https://mdblist.com/